sitiirma-data/pizza-sales-analysis/README.md

 # 🍕 Pizza Sales Analysis (SQL Project)

-This project demonstrates SQL-based analysis on transactional sales data to extract actionable business insights.
+This project analyzes pizza sales data using SQL (PostgreSQL).

 ## 📌 Project Overview

-This project analyzes pizza sales data to uncover business insights using SQL, including revenue trends, product performance, and customer behavior.
+This project explores transactional pizza sales data to identify key business insights.
+The analysis focuses on revenue performance, customer ordering patterns, and product-level performance.

-The analysis is performed using SQL in PostgreSQL.
+Using SQL, the project answers business-driven questions such as total revenue, monthly trends, best-selling products, and category performance (e.g., vegetarian pizzas).
+The results are presented through structured queries and visual summaries to support data-driven decision making.

 ---